Codes and Scoring

 Missing Data

 Oklahoma does not generally prohibit the private consumption of alcohol by minors, but does restrict the public possession and purchase of alcohol by minors, and prohibits furnishing alcohol to minors.
-Oklahoma only explicitly prohibits the public possession of beer with less than 3.2% ABV or “low-point beer” (§2-8-222).
+Oklahoma only explicitly prohibits the public possession of alcoholic beverages with more than 3.2 percent ABV and low-point beer (§2-8-222).

 This item indicates if a state allows exceptions for religious leaders to dispense/furnish alcohol to minors for religious reasons.